The following are the requirements for boat operators on Oregon waters.

 - Those 12 to 15 years of age:

-- May legally operate a boat powered by a motor of 10 hp or less alone only if he/she has received his/her Boating Education Card and is carrying it on board.
+- May legally operate a boat powered by a motor of 10 hp or less alone only if he/she has received his/her Boating Safety Education Card and is carrying it on board.

 - May legally operate a boat powered by a motor of greater than 10 hp only if he/she:

-- Is accompanied on board and is under the direct supervision of a parent, guardian, or responsible person 16 years old or older who possesses a valid Boating Education Card.
-If the boat is a personal watercraft (PWC), the supervising person must be at least 18 years old and possess a valid Boating Education Card.
+- Is accompanied on board and is under the direct supervision of a parent, guardian, or responsible person 16 years old or older who possesses a valid Boating Safety Education Card.
+If the boat is a personal watercraft (PWC), the supervising person must be at least 18 years old and possess a valid Boating Safety Education Card.

-- Those 16 years of age or older with a Boating Education Card may operate a boat, including a PWC, without a supervising person on board.
+- Those 16 years of age or older with a Boating Safety Education Card may operate a boat, including a PWC, without a supervising person on board.